dseguy/php-error-messages/messages/default-value-for-parameters-with-a-%s-type-can-only-be-%s-or-null.rst

 + Change the default value to NULL.
 + Remove the default value.
 + Remove the type value.
-+ Add a second union type to the paramter.
++ Add a second union type to the parameter.

 Related Error Messages
 ______________________